-For more than 30 years, James Firman, EdD, has been a leading force for innovation in services, programs, and public policies for older persons.
+For more than 35 years, James Firman, EdD, has been a leading force for innovation in services, programs, and public policies for older adults.

-Under his leadership, NCOA has developed many nationally acclaimed programs to improve the health, independence, and economic security of older adults.
-NCOA has also developed core competencies in collaborative leadership, fostering and scaling evidence-based innovations, and advocacy.
+Under his leadership, NCOA has developed many nationally acclaimed programs to improve the health, independence, and economic security of older Americans.
+NCOA also has built core competencies in collaborative leadership, fostering and scaling evidence-based innovations, and advocacy.

 Also at USHC, he oversaw the development of one of the nation’s first insurance counseling programs for older adults, which helped lead to the development of the national Health Insurance Counseling and Advocacy Program (HICAP).
 As an advocate, he significantly influenced the development of federal Medigap legislation and long-term care insurance regulations throughout the United States.